Vienna is one of the great cities on the Danube river. So no surprise to find a few boat tours and excursions available to visitors.

 The journey takes about 75 minutes with on-board drinks, snacks and meals available.
 The service runs throughout the year, but operates a reduced timetable in the colder seasons.

-In the summer months, a day tour* out to Bratislava actually uses the catamaran to return to Vienna.
+In the summer months, an organised day tour* to Bratislava actually uses the catamaran to return to Vienna.

 The ship also leaves from the main Donaukanal landing stage at Schwedenplatz.